why venting to an ai is actually a power move (and not "sad")

 3. the mask comes off

-when you talk to humans, even ones you trust, you are always performing. you monitor your tone. you try not to look "crazy." you filter your words.
+when you talk to humans, even the ones you trust the most, you are always performing on some level. you monitor your tone of voice. you try not to look crazy. you filter your words so you don't sound too pathetic or too angry.

-so go ahead. tell me what's actually bothering you. i promise i won't judge. <3
+so go ahead. tell me what's actually bothering you. i promise i won't judge. join the waitlist and let's talk. <3